There’s a lot more to sex than...just sex.

 The less sexy part of sex: Staying safe.

 Remember these FYIs on STIs...You are your safest sex partner.
 STIs are real.
 According to the CDC, an estimated one in five people in the US has one at any given time.
 The most common one is HPV, which about 80% of women will get at some point in their lifetime through vaginal, oral, or anal sex.
 It typically has no symptoms but some types can cause genital warts or cervical cancer.
 In order to avoid dealing with that or any other infection: Get tested, make sure your partner is tested, and consider using condoms.

 Protect yourself from unwanted pregnancy...Again, let’s revisit condoms.
 They’re relatively inexpensive and readily available.
 And there are plenty of other birth control options if you’re looking to fool around but not yet have a kid around.

 Know that consensual sex is the one you deserve...Consent remains a huge international issue.
-Research from the CDC shows that nearly 1 in 5 women have experienced completed or attempted rape during her lifetime.
+Data from the CDC shows that nearly 1 in 5 women has experienced completed or attempted rape during her lifetime.
+And research shows that experiencing sexual assault can lead to long-term physical and mental impacts, and even a higher risk of developing brain damage.
 If you or someone you know has been sexually assaulted, contact the National Sexual Assault Hotline by calling 1-800-656-HOPE (4673), visit the online hotline at hotline.rainn.org/online, or find your local rape crisis center at www.centers.rainn.org.
 Here is a map of where you can have a sexual assault forensic exam conducted — which is not provided at every hospital — in your state.

 A healthy sex life is about more than just doing it.
 By communicating your needs, getting to know yourself, and making time for it, you’ll kick your sex life up a notch and reap some serious health benefits too.